Shamima Begum says ‘sorry’ to Manchester bombing victims in GMB interview

 In 2017, 22 victims died and more than 1,000 were injured after an attacker detonated a bomb at a concert in Manchester Arena.

+In that interview, she had also said that she did not regret joining Isis.

+But now, in the new interview, she said: “I do not believe that one evil justifies another evil.
+I don’t think that women and children should be killed for other people’s motives and for other people's agendas.”

-“I did not know about the Manchester bombing when I was asked.
-I did not know that people were killed, I did not know that women and children were hurt because of it.”
+She added: “I did not know that people were killed, I did not know that women and children were hurt because of it.”

+Health Secretary Sajid Javid hit back at Begum’s claims that she played no part in Isis terrorism.

+Earlier, Begum said she was “pretty sure he [Javid] would change his mind about my citizenship” if the pair met face to face.

 Join our new commenting forum